National Science Foundation

 Grant in 2019

 DeepHealth, Inc. is a radiology artificial intelligence and machine learning company based in Cambridge, Massachusetts, founded in 2015.
-The company specializes in developing solutions for the medical interpretation of mammography exams, leveraging data science and imaging analysis to support radiologists in their diagnostic processes.
-By utilizing machine learning, DeepHealth distills extensive insights from medical experts into software designed to enhance the accuracy and reliability of radiological assessments.
-The company's mission is to improve patient care by providing trustworthy products that are grounded in rigorous scientific research and integrated into clinical practice.
+The company specializes in developing solutions for the medical interpretation of mammography exams, leveraging machine learning to translate extensive insights from medical experts into software that supports radiologists.
+DeepHealth aims to enhance patient care by creating reliable products grounded in rigorous science and clinical integration, ultimately assisting clinicians in making informed decisions.

 QUANTERRA SOFTWARE